 Every investor has his own strategy when it comes down to investing.
 One of the most heard ‘rules’ is: ‘stick to what you know‘ from Warren Buffet, especially for investors who are just starting.

 We follow the basic principles of value investing and dividend growth investing (DGI) and combine them with the core-satellite strategy.
-As we take the freedom of don’t follow 1 vast strategy, but mix them up.
+As we take the freedom of don’t follow 1 vast strategy but mix them up.
 We do the same with evaluating companies.
 There are certain KPI’s we look at while we evaluating a company, but don’t have a list of metrics each stock has to meet.
 We value every company in their own specific segment and market.
 The most important aspect for us: the growth potential for the long term.

-Because we are long term investors and focus on growth of wealth we started reading into dividend investing and value investing.
+Because we are long-term investors and focus on the growth of wealth we started reading into dividend investing and value investing.
 Following the style of key investors in the likes of Benjamin Graham, we soon focused towards dividend stocks and companies which were undervalued.
 In order to implement some more diversification we took some elements of the core-satellite strategy and made it fit with our wishes of portfolio management.

 What is the core-satellite strategy?

 The core-satellite strategy is a method to minimize certain risks, like costs and volatility, but also providing an opportunity to outperform the market as a whole.
 The fundament in this method is the core, like solid dividend champions.
 Then, additional positions are added to the portfolio, known as satellites.
 These satellites are more actively managed investments and also include more risk.